kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![private health matter](../../../content/images/threats/march-threats.png)

-- It's extremely important to remember that this private health matter that I have told *no-one* about to this day cleared up immediately I stopped being poisoned.
+- It's extremely important to remember that this private health matter that I have told *no-one* about to this day cleared up immediately I stopped being poisoned, and returns whenever they manage to get close to me again such as they did in [July 2025](../../2025/july.md#eyes-and-kidneys-again-and-heart-now-too).

 ### Twitter screenshots